sztoor/smart-infrastructures/README.md

 # Smart-infrastructures
-One model -- one question, making the e-infrastructures smart
+Model-driven answers to high-level data centre infrastructure related questions, making the e-infrastructures smart

 ## Steps to configure the environment